A theory for coexistence and selection of branched actin networks in a shared and finite pool of monomers: Model

 \subsection{Growth equation}

 In the recent bead motility assay \cite{guerinBalancingLimitedResources2025}, it has been shown that different actin networks can coexist in steady state equilibria, even if they differ in size due to different conditions for filament nucleation, as shown schematically in Fig. \ref{fig: model sketch}(a).
 In the experiment, the whole bead surface is coated with NPFs, but after some lag time, this symmetry is spontaneously broken, with the network forming predominantly on one side of the bead \cite{vanoudenaardenCooperativeSymmetrybreakingActin1999}, see Fig. \ref{fig: model sketch}(b), leading to a stable “comet tail” and directed movement.
 Here we ignore the curved bead geometry and simply consider a network growing from a flat surface of size $\pi R^2$ with the bead radius $R$, i.e. we assume a cylindrical network with the same radius as the bead.
 Fig. \ref{fig: model sketch}(c) illustrates how the size of this network is controlled by the competition of network assembly on the bead surface and network disassembly towards the end of the comet tail.
-We assume that all uncapped barbed filament ends, $N$, are within the branching region, while all capped filaments are quickly pushed outside of it and cannot contribute to the branching process anymore.
-We then describe the change in the area density of uncapped filaments in the branching zone, $n = N / (\pi R^2)$, by
+In the growth zone, capped filaments do not elongate anymore and are quickly pushed backwards.
+Because they cannot contribute to the branching process, only uncapped filaments are usually considered as dynamic quantities \cite{malySelforganizationPropulsiveActin2001, carlssonGrowthVelocitiesBranched2003, weichselTwoCompetingOrientation2010, mullinsSolutionSurfaceFilament2018}.
+Indeed it has been confirmed in stochastic network simulations that the uncapped filaments dominate the dynamics in the branching zone \cite{weichselTwoCompetingOrientation2010, weichselMesoscopicModelFilament2013, weichselUnifyingAutocatalyticZerothorder2013}.
+For the total number of uncapped filaments within this region, $N$, we describe the change in its area density, $n = N / (\pi R^2)$, by the simple mass action equation